Target X: Protein Cryptic Pocket Detection and Ligandability Assessment

 Transitioning from static structures to dynamic insights is a critical aspect of computational chemistry.

 OpenEye provides users with automated workflows to explore hidden putative ligand binding sites for challenging protein targets.
-Users can:
+With Target X, users can:

 - Conduct pocket detection analysis to identify potential cryptic pocket sites.

-With OpenEye's Weighted Ensemble MD and Cryptic Pocket Detection on the Orion® Molecular Design Platform, scientists can run calculations across hundreds or even thousands of GPUs in the cloud, saving valuable discovery time.
+With OpenEye's Target X on the Orion® Molecular Design Platform, scientists can run calculations across hundreds or even thousands of GPUs in the cloud, saving valuable discovery time.

-OpenEye’s tools for detecting these cryptic pockets helps you uncover alternative binding sites that are not apparent from the protein's primary function or known active sites.
-The identification of such cryptic pockets can lead to the discovery of new therapeutic opportunities and the design of novel drugs.
+OpenEye’s Target X enables scientists to detect cryptic pockets, uncover alternative binding sites not apparent from a protein’s primary function or known active sites, and rank pockets by predicted ligandability.
+Identifying such hidden pockets can open new therapeutic opportunities and support the design of novel drugs.

 -

-OpenEye’s Cryptic Pocket Detection comes with fully automated workflows to simplify your calculations.
+OpenEye’s Target X comes with fully automated workflows to simplify your calculations.
 Users can access an end-to-end workflow that automated these steps:

 -